3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 A _beam lattice node_ MAY contain a _beamsets node_ that contains information how beams are grouped and organized.

 A \<beamsets> element acts as a container for beamset nodes.
-The order of these elements forms an implicit 0-based index that MAY be referenced by metadata.
+The order of these elements forms an implicit 0-based index that MAY be referenced externally by their identifier.

 ### 2.1.4.
 Beam Set-Elements